andrewharmellaw/facilitating-software-architecture/adviceforum/terms-of-reference.md

-# A Typical Architecture Advice Forum Terms of Reference
+# An Example Architecture Advice Forum Terms of Reference

 ## Background
 The Architecture Advice Forum (AAF) is a key part of the decentralized approach to lightweight architectural governance at [YOUR_COMPANY].